 Travel is a significant part of our lives and retirement means the opportunity to go on more adventures is inevitable.
-Traveling can be stressful, and with more than 20 million people in the U.S. making these trips with hearing loss, travel can be especially challenging.
-Vacation should feel like a vacation, which is why we have put together this helpful list of tips for traveling with hearing aids.
+Senior travel can be stressful, and with more than 20 million people in the U.S. making these trips with hearing loss, travel can be especially challenging.
+Vacation should feel like a vacation, which is why we have put together this helpful list of senior travel tips for traveling with hearing aids.

 Some common problems include: difficulty making reservations, failure to hear or understand scheduled events like tours, live performances, planned activities, and difficulties hearing or understanding airline boarding and in-flight announcements.
 What can you do?

 1. Whether you are traveling by train, airplane, cruise ship, or bus, it is key to make all travel arrangements in advance.
 Most means of transportation allow you to sign up for text and email alerts so if you miss an announcement there is a back-up way to alert you.
 Bonus to signing up for mobile phone alerts is that you won’t need to get up to check the display board for updates.

 2. For safety when traveling alone, it is important to inform an attendant that you are hearing impaired.
 Don’t be afraid to ask for help from fellow vacationers, most are more than happy to offer assistance.